const-ae/treelabel/README.md

 ### Testing the identity

-The printing function builds on the `tl_name`, which returns the first non `NA` vertex with a score larger than `0`.
+The printing function builds on the `tl_name`, which returns the vertex furthest from the root that is not `NA`.
 We can change this threshold.
 For example, for the third cell the *CD4_TCell* label does not pass the `0.9` threshold, but the *TCell* label does.

 ``` r
 tibble(vec, tl_name(vec), tl_name(vec, threshold = 0.9))